frontity/woocommerce-proof-of-concept/packages/woocommerce/README.md

-# `woocommerce-theme`
+# `@frontity/woocommerce`

-A starter theme for Frontity and WooCommerce.
-It is based on `mars-theme`.
+A proof of concept of a possible `@frontity/woocommerce` package.

-Full info about `mars-theme` can be found in the [docs](https://docs.frontity.org/frontity-themes/frontity-mars-theme)
+> ⚠️ This is not a real package and it is not published on npm yet.
+The only way to test it is by cloning this repository.

 The proof of concept conversation can be followed here: https://community.frontity.org/t/woocommerce-proof-of-concept/3596